 - University of Arkansas

-This practice of accepting both SAT and ACT scores is common among most universities, as they understand that different students may perform better on different tests due to the different focuses of the SAT and ACT.
+This practice of accepting both SAT and ACT scores is common among most colleges, as they understand that different students may perform better on different tests due to the different focuses of the SAT and ACT.

 Some colleges even go a step further by adopting a "test-optional" policy.
 This policy allows you to decide whether or not you want to submit your SAT or ACT scores as part of your application.
 Institutions like the University of Chicago and Bowdoin College fall into this category.
 They believe that standardized test scores may not fully capture a student's potential or ability, and thus, they offer you the choice.